Skip to main content

 • CSG – OHA’s Quality Assurance vendor for all three projects

-Since the inception of the legislation in 2013, OHA has depended on the considerable time, dedication, and partnership of our stakeholders, particularly the Common Credentialing Advisory Group members, members of our various Common Credentialing work groups, as well as our association partners and health care regulatory boards.
+Since the inception of the legislation in 2013, OHA has depended on the considerable time, dedication, and partnership of our partners, particularly the Common Credentialing Advisory Group members, members of our various Common Credentialing work groups, as well as our association partners and health care regulatory boards.

 For more information on the history of the program, its rules and laws, and other information please see our website.